au-bio-bootcamp/Exercise-6/README.md

     a. e.g. `nano Bowtie2_example.sh`
     b.
 Note that both the indexing and mapping steps are included and that comments in the script indicate where you will be adding your commands once you decide what you need to do.

 1) You will need raw FASTQ files of paired-end Illumina reads copied to your working directory.
 Copy them to your working directory from “~/shared/data/Lamellibrachia_luymesi_sequence_reads_for_assembly/”.
-The two files are named **Lamellibrachia_luymesi_genomic_L001_R1_001.fastq** and **Lamellibrachia_luymesi_genomic_L001_R2_001.fastq**.
+The two files are named `Lamellibrachia_luymesi_genomic_L001_R1_001.fastq` and `Lamellibrachia_luymesi_genomic_L001_R2_001.fastq`.
 Can you think of an easy way to check if these files represent a properly paired set of reads, using basic command line utilities?

 1) Next, you will need a reference sequence to map the reads to.
 For this exercise, you will be using the potentially complete mitochondrial genome from *Lamellibrachia luymesi* that you identified in Exercise #3 on Tuesday morning.
 Make a copy of that file to your current working directory.

-1) You now should have everything you need in the current working directory: the **Bowtie2_example.sh** queue script, two \*.fastq files of reads derived from genomic DNA and the \*.fasta file containing the potentially complete mitochondrial genome to serve as a reference.
+1) You now should have everything you need in the current working directory: the `Bowtie2_example.sh` queue script, two `*.fastq` files of reads derived from genomic DNA and the `*.fasta file` containing the potentially complete mitochondrial genome to serve as a reference.
 Check to be sure by “long listing” the current directory.

 1) Now it’s time to add the required information to the queue script.
-You will need to include the names of the \*.fasta and \*.fastq files as well as what you want the “basename” for the index files and output SAM file to be.
+You will need to include the names of the `*.fasta` and `*.fastq` files as well as what you want the “basename” for the index files and output SAM file to be.
 A suggestion for the basename is: “potential_mito_genome_Lamellibrachia_luymesi”.
-Another suggestion is to write down the names of each file on paper for reference when you are adding them to the appropriate place in the ‘Bowtie2_example.sh’ queue script.
+Another suggestion is to write down the names of each file on paper for reference when you are adding them to the appropriate place in the `Bowtie2_example.sh` queue script.
 Once this is done, save the script, note the run conditions for the ASC queue at the bottom of the script and exit from nano.

 1) Now submit the job to the ASC queue system and monitor the job using `squeue`.

 1) Once complete (it should take 5-10 min), list the current working directory and note the many new files that have been created.
-All files ending in \*.bt2 represent the index created by Bowtie2-build and all are required for the index to be valid and functional.
+All files ending in `*.bt2` represent the index created by Bowtie2-build and all are required for the index to be valid and functional.
 Keep this in mind if you construct Bowtie2 (or other mapper indices) in one location and then move it/them to another.
 You should also see your output SAM file.
 Take note of the size of this file by running:

     a. `l –h *.sam`  (SAM files can be huge, hence the need for a compressed, binary version: BAM files).